meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-03.md

 - Marketplace (homepage)
   - Here you can configure and generate "synthetic" purchase tokens similar those used by the marketplace
   - The format of marketplace tokens is undocumented - we can consider them to be opaque
-  - The only thing to keep in mind is that the token are not interchangeable between emulator and marketplace
+  - The only thing to keep in mind is that while they interact with your assets in the same way the individual tokens are not interchangeable between emulator and marketplace
 - Subscriptions
   - Displays details of the current subscriptions (purchases) and their status
+  - Displays the actions that have been taken on the subscription and the responses from the webhook
   - On this page you can also simulate marketplace actions (eg the user may request a plan change via the portal)
 - Landing Page
   - This is the default, built-in landing page implementation
   - This page will automatically decode the token from the token query string parameter in the URL
 - Offers
   - Create and configure custom offers - a simplified version of what you get in Partner Center
-  - The full plan options are not available
+  - Note, the full plan options are not available but are sufficient to track real world scenarios
 - Config
   - Here, various aspects of the emulator can be configured
-  - When we have built our own landing page, we could configure the emulator to use it here
+  - When we have built our own landing page, we would configure the emulator to use it here

 ## Description